Jouddeken/graduation-project/docs/research-questions/what-is-a-design-sprint.md

 #### Wednesday – Decide
 ###### Decide | Rumble | Storyboard

-The first task for the team is to vote on their favourite sketches from the day before, after which the decider choses the four sketches that would be taken forward to the prototype.
+The first task for the team is to vote on their favorite sketches from the day before, after which the decider choses the four sketches that would be taken forward to the prototype.

 **In order to get to this decision:**

 Each team member had 20 stickers.
-The team members review each solution sketch and vote on their favourite sketches and ideas and distribute their stickers between the sketches according to their preferences.
+The team members review each solution sketch and vote on their favorite sketches and ideas and distribute their stickers between the sketches according to their preferences.

 After the voting, one team member spends up to 3 minutes presenting each solution sketch.
 They narrate the sketch and discussed any standout ideas that had clusters of stickers around them.
 Additionally, they reviewed and discuss all the concerns and questions listed for each solution sketch.